c-neto/carlosneto.dev/_sources/blog/2023/2023-11-02-logstash-modular-pipelines.md.txt

   path.config: "/usr/share/logstash/pipeline/${LOGSTASH_PIPELINE_APPLICATION_B}.cfg"
 ```

-Finally, the key point of this approach.
-You will define the pipeline composition based on modules through environment variables.
-Check the following example:
+Finally, the core aspect of this approach lies in defining the pipeline composition based on modules through the use of environment variables.
+Consider the following example:

 ```{code-block} bash
 :caption: $ env